7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Strasbourg, France Parks

-During our time in Strasbourg, we enjoyed visiting several parks – and Parc de l’Orangerie and the Strasbourg Botanical Garden were are favorites.
+Parc de l’Orangerie and the Strasbourg Botanical Garden were our favorite outdoor spots.
 In addition to the formal parks, there is ample green space along the riverside.
-The grassy, sometimes shaded riverbanks were a perfect (and popular) spot to have a picnic lunch, read a book or just take a rest from sightseeing Strasbourg.
+The grassy riverbanks were perfect for a picnic lunch, reading a book or just taking a rest from sightseeing Strasbourg.

 Parc de l’Orangerie